Listen to this article

 - Spectroscopy: Identifies materials by their characteristic absorption and emission frequencies

-- Seismology: Analyzes earthquake waves, which typically occur at frequencies below 20 Hz
+- Seismology: Analyzes earthquake waves, typically below 20 Hz

 Converting Between Frequency Units